bekk/bekk-christmas/post/kotlin/wip-some-fancy-title-with-the-word-reified-in-it.md

 fun <G : ExtendableClass> simpleGenericFunctionWithBound(thing: G) = thing
 ```

 To see what actually happens "under the hood" we can look at the decompiled bytecode (\*).
-The functions we declared above will be decompiled to the following Java code (note that some annotations and other generated artifacts have been removed in order to make the example more terse):
+The functions we declared above will be decompiled to the following Java code (note that some annotations and other generated artifacts have been removed in this and the following examples, in order to make the them more terse):

 ```java
 public static final Object simpleGenericFunctionWithoutBounds(Object thing) {